 Ohio Department of Mental Health and Addiction Services: www.mha.ohio.gov – OhioMHAS provides statewide leadership of a high-quality mental health and addiction prevention, treatment and recovery system.
 This site provides a locator for where to get help by Ohio county.
 Also atoll-free bridge line is available for information and referral: 1-877-275-6364

-Operation Street Smart: www.sheriff.franklincountyohio.gov/programs/operation-street-smart-drug-education.cfm – Current narcotics information on trends, terminology, paraphernalia and physiological effects to those who deal with today’s youth on a daily basis.
+www.sheriff.franklincountyohio.gov/programs/operation-street-smart-drug-education.cfm – Current narcotics information on trends, terminology, paraphernalia and physiological effects for those who deal with today’s youth on a daily basis.

 Substance Abuse and Mental Health Services Administration: www.samhsa.gov – The mission of this federal agency is to reduce the impact of substance abuse and mental illness on America’s communities.
 This site offers many resources, including free publications on addiction and recovery.